Skip to content (press enter)

 • Siting: Utilizing low-impact areas and existing municipal footprints (e.g., airports, county centers).

-Diablo Canyon Power Plant (DCPP)
+Diablo Canyon Nuclear Power Plant (DCNPP)

 • Restorative Mitigation: Permanent conservation of 12,000 acres of "Diablo Canyon Lands" and dedication of 25 miles of new public trails.